mfrmn/mfrmn.github.io/research/index.md

 &nbsp;&nbsp;&nbsp;—&nbsp;&nbsp;First Prize for the 2016 MSOM Student Paper Competition.

-[3] Gatekeeping Under Uncertainty: An Empirical Study of Referral Errors in the Emergency Department, with Stefan Scholtes.
-In preparation for submission. ([link](/gatekeeping-under-uncertainty))
+[3] Gatekeeping Under Congestion: An Empirical Study of Referral Errors in the Emergency Department, with Stefan Scholtes.
+Submitted to *Management Science*. ([link](/gatekeeping-under-congestion))

 [4] Fat-Tails in Hospital Costs: Evidence and Implications for Tariff-Based Compensation System, with Paul Kattuman and Stefan Scholtes.
 Work-in-progress.